Marketing’s true north capability

 The first step in this journey is the recognition that the old ways of doing things are fading.
 The old adage that “half of my marketing spend is a waste.
 I just don’t know which half” doesn’t hold up today when consumers can be tracked through their digital customer journey and digital decision-making process.

 The second step is to build out the systems and processes to measure customer acquisition and retention at a detailed level.
-The entire marketing and sales function, including vendors, agencies, and IT departments must work together to understand and measure the journey; from prospect, through lead, to customer, and finally repeat customer.
+The entire marketing and sales function, including vendors, agencies, and IT departments must work together to understand and measure the journey; from prospect, through lead and first purchase, and finally repeat business.

 With so much data and content out there, building a robust ROMI tool can feel like boiling the ocean.
 There are countless ways to track marketing spend and its result, and they are not created equal.
 An analytical, data-driven approach can feel new when the intuition-driven approach is more familiar.